Mid-Autumn Festival – The Ultimate Guide with LTL Shanghai

 When Houyi returned and couldn’t find his wife.
 He rushed outside anxiously.
 He saw the moon sitting high up in the sky.
 A moon that is large and round, inside of which he sees the shadow of a tree and a rabbit hopping under the tree.
 And he found his wife next to the tree, gazing at him lovingly!
 “Chang’e!
 Chang’e!” he called out.
 He ran towards the moon in hopes of getting to his wife, but it was to no avail.

-Things to do in Shanghai on Mid-Autumn Festival
+Things to Do in Shanghai During Mid-Autumn Festival

 By this point, you probably understand that the moon is a re-occurring symbol of the Mid-Autumn Festival.
 In fact, it’s been the object of interest for many Chinese poets.
 What makes it fascinating is not only its mystery, but also what it symbolizes to the Chinese people: family and reunion.
 Therefore, it’s not unusual for the Chinese people to sit in their backyard, balcony or even go out for a walk in the evening on the day of the festival to simply appreciate the moon.